ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 choose a Client Connection ID that's sufficiently long to reduce the likelihood of a conflict with the proxy-chosen Virtual Client Connection ID.
-The Virtual Client Connection ID MUST either be constructed such that it is unpredictable to the client or to guarantee no conflicts among all proxyies sharing an IP address and port.
+The Virtual Client Connection ID MUST either be constructed such that it is unpredictable to the client or to guarantee no conflicts among all proxies sharing an IP address and port.
 See {{security}} for more discussion on Virtual Client Connection ID construction.